 Do I need to change my business cards and other published information?

 This will depend on how you refer to your current position.
-You can still use the terms ‘On-site Residential Property Manager’ and ‘Agent’.
+You can still use the terms ‘Real Estate’ and ‘Agent’.

 What if I haven’t renewed my licence by 23 March 2020?

-As long as your certificate is renewed within the restoration period (3 months from the expiry date), you will be automatically transitioned to hold a Class 2 licence in the equivalent category.
+As long as your licence is renewed within the restoration period (3 months from the expiry date), you will be automatically transitioned to hold a Class 2 licence in the equivalent category.

-If your licence has expired more than 12 months before 23 March 2020, you will need to reapply but will be qualified based on your existing Certificate IV qualification.
+If your licence expired within 12 months before 23 March 2020, you will need to reapply but will be qualified based on your existing Certificate IV qualification.

-Alternatively, if you have held an equivalent licence for 2 or more years and this licence did not expire before 23 March 2015, you will also satisfy the qualification requirements.
+Alternatively, if you have held an equivalent licence for 2 or more years between 23 March 2015 and 22 March 2020, you will also satisfy the qualification requirements.

 Continuing Professional Development (CPD)